-In July, Hawai‘i hotel room revenues grew by 3.5 percent to $434.8 million, approximately $14.6 million higher than last year.
-There were approximately 27,700 fewer available room nights (-1.6%) in July with room demand similar to 2018.
-Several hotel properties across the state were closed for renovation or had rooms out of service for renovation during July.
+In October, Hawai‘i hotel room revenues statewide grew by 3.8 percent to $333.8 million, which is $12.2 million higher than last year.
+Room demand was up 2.1 percent to 1.3 million rooms, with supply 0.5 percent lower compared to a year ago.
+Several hotel properties across the state were closed for renovation or had rooms out of service for renovation during October.

-Hotels on the island of Hawai‘i saw increases in RevPAR to $223 (+19.0%), ADR of $266 (+9.1%) and occupancy at 83.6 percent (+7.0 percentage points) in July compared to the same time last year.
-Most notably, Kohala Coast hotels had a 30 percent increase in RevPAR to $324 compared to last July, along with strong growth in ADR to $376 (+10.7%) and occupancy of 86.3 percent (+12.8 percentage points).
+Hotels on the island of Hawai‘i saw significant increases in RevPAR to $177 (+12.0%), ADR at $239 (+2.6%) and occupancy of 74.1 percent (+6.2 percentage points) in October compared to the same time a year ago.
 In May 2018, Kīlauea volcano started erupting in lower Puna, which contributed to a downturn in visitors to the island of Hawai‘i in the following months.

 About the Hawai‘i Hotel Performance Report